bioinformatics-centre/kaiju/README.md

-The programs `kaijux` and `kaijup` can be used for finding the best matching database sequence for each query sequence without taxonomic classification, i.e., they will just print the identifier of the database sequence.
-Thus, these programs do not use the nodes.dmp file containing the taxonomy, but only need the `.fmi` database file.
-While `kaijux` takes nucleotide sequences as input and translates them into the six reading frames, just like standard `kaiju`, `kaijup` takes protein sequences as input, which are directly searched in the database.
+The programs `kaijux` and `kaijup` can be used for finding the best matching database sequence for each query sequence without taxonomic classification, i.e., they will just print the name of the database sequence.
+Thus, both programs do not use the `nodes.dmp` file containing the taxonomy, but only need the `.fmi` database file.
+While `kaijux` takes nucleotide sequences as input and translates them into the six reading frames like standard `kaiju`, `kaijup` takes protein sequences as input, which are directly searched in the database.
 All other parameters remain the same as in standard `kaiju`.
 In case of paired-end reads, both mates are searched independently.

-To build a an index for a custom database, all sequences need to be in a single FASTA file and may only contain the 20 letters from the standard protein alphabet `ACDEFGHIKLMNPQRSTVWY`.
+To build an index for a custom database, all sequences need to be in a single FASTA file and may only contain the 20 letters from the standard protein alphabet `ACDEFGHIKLMNPQRSTVWY`.

-Building Kaiju's index (the Burrows-Wheeler transform and FM-index) from the file with the protein sequences `proteins.faa` is done in two steps by the programs `mkbwt` and `mkfmi`:
+For example, building the index (the Burrows-Wheeler transform and FM-index) from the file with the protein sequences `proteins.faa` is done in two steps by the programs `mkbwt` and `mkfmi`:
 ```
 mkbwt -n 5 -a ACDEFGHIKLMNPQRSTVWY -o proteins proteins.faa
 mkfmi -i proteins
 ```
+This will create two intermediate files `proteins.bwt` and `proteins.sa`, and finally the file `proteins.fmi`, which is used by Kaiju.
 The option `-n` for `mkbwt` specifies the number of parallel threads.
 The more threads are used, the higher the memory consumption becomes.
 The option `-e` for `mkbwt` specifies the exponent of the suffix array checkpoint distances and